 (Information security is a vital part of cyber hygiene.)

-In the IT landscape, security can mean a number of things: network security, infrastructure security and the overarching enterprise security.
+In the IT landscape, security can mean a number of things:

 Comparing InfoSec to physical security highlights significant differences when it comes to security in the digital sphere.
 How might InfoSec differ from physical security?
-For one thing, you can't always see an attacker in virtual spaces.
-Second, you can use encryption to protect your property, which doesn't work with physical theft.

-To understand InfoSec in-depth, it's best to break it down into its components and a hierarchy.
+To understand InfoSec in-depth, it's best to break it down into its components and hierarchy.
 First, we can place InfoSec underneath the larger umbrella of cybersecurity.
 Cybersecurity covers all aspects of cyber threats and security, including InfoSec.
 This includes:

 Software includes programs installed on company servers such as firewalls, VPNs, anti-virus software, and so forth.
-You can also consider software that doesn’t specifically support InfoSec — instead it’s the opposite: the information held in every software and app likely also requires protecting.
+You can also consider software that doesn’t specifically support InfoSec — instead, it’s the opposite: the information held in every software and app likely also requires protecting.

 (Learn more about IT infrastructure.)